-- You will need to pay the 012 fee (model 790) in the amount of 10,30 Euros (May 2017).
+- You will need to pay the 012 fee (model 790) in the amount of 10,40 Euros (December 2017).
 Open this document here, choose Madrid and fill out the form with your personal data.
-Click the section labelled “Autorización de Regreso“, and leave blank IBAN data.
+Click the section labelled “Autorización de Regreso“, and leave blank IBAN data or chose to pay in cash at any bank.
 A PDF will be generated in which you will need to print and pay in cash at the nearest bank.

 - passport & copies of photo pages,

 - Original and copy of your renewal receipt

 - tax form,

 - appointment sheet

 - original and copies of the EX-13 form.